Nancy Evans Bush's distressing NDE

 As a significant example of NDE characterized by negative connotations (even if not classifiable as infernal, if compared to what is found in other dramatic experiences of this kind) is here reported that of Nancy Evans Bush, narrated in her book Dancing Past the Dark: Distressing Near-Death Experiences.
 This is a very interesting study on negative NDEs, published in 2012, in which the author examines both the historical context of publications on NDEs, and the great interest aroused in a large audience due to their almost exclusively heavenly contents, as well as the cultural and personal meaning of the distressing experiences, which also occur, although they are certainly less pleasing to the public.

 Evans' experience dates back to the early 60s, when at the age of 28, in giving birth to her second daughter a few weeks in advance, she was hospitalized urgently and anesthetized.
 For twenty years she did not talk to anyone about her NDE: not only did she not even know that NDEs were being studied, but she herself was trying to remove the unpleasant effects of her painful experience, so she had no desire to recall or rework them.
 It was only in 1982 that, looking for a temporary job, she read an ad of the IANDS (International Association for Near-Death Studies) related to an operational task at the Department of Psychology of the University of Connecticut, where IANDS was about to start its own activity as a non-profit organization.
-So it was that Nancy learned of the existence of the expression «NDE» to indicate similar experiences to that she had about twenty years before.
+So it was that Nancy learned of the existence of the expression NDE to indicate similar experiences to the one she had about twenty years before.
 Since then, Evans has always worked for IANDS, of which she was appointed executive manager after some time.
 In this role she met many people who had had NDEs, read all the publications available about this topic and began her research activity with a study on children's NDEs, published in 1983.

 What most surprised Evans, however, was the fact that almost all published NDE reports were about positive, luminous experiences, full of love and happiness: practically heavenly.
 If there were negative, distressing or even infernal elements, these were limited to the initial phases of the experience, which then turned more or less rapidly into the celestial dimension for which NDEs have received so much interest and been so successful with the public.
-However she knew, not only from personal experience but also from the testimony of many people she had met, that there was also another side of the coin, represented by negative NDEs, distressing or even characterized by an infernal environment.
+However she knew, not only from her personal experience but also from the testimony of many people she had met, that there was also another side of the coin, represented by negative NDEs, distressing or even characterized by an infernal environment.
 Obviously, these experiences have a decidedly inferior appeal compared to the paradisiacal ones, and for this reason the reticence of the subjects involved to talk about them is much greater.
 Moreover, until the 1980s, researchers did not show a particular interest in distressing NDEs, which were relegated to a marginal role: the public's interest was all for heaven, certainly not for hell!

 Today the context is quite different, and it must be recognized that Evans' research, which culminated in the publication of her book in 2012, contributed to the development of the cognitive framework of NDEs that characterizes current research.
 For those interested in the topic, we can mention a valid text published in 2009, The Handbook of Near-Death Experiences: Thirty Years of Investigation (to which also Evans contributed writing the chapter on Distressing NDEs).
-In her websitewww.dancingpastthedark.com there is a page in which Nancy clarifies many aspects of negative NDEs: in particular their frequency, which could be up to 20% of all NDEs, and the fact that their occurrence is completely random if we refer to factors such as age, sex, ethics, lifestyle, religious faith, death by suicide, ethnicity, well-being and expectations of a life in the otherworld.
+In her website www.dancingpastthedark.com there is a page in which Nancy clarifies many aspects of negative NDEs: in particular their frequency, which could be up to 20% of all NDEs, and the fact that their occurrence is completely random if we refer to factors such as age, sex, ethics, lifestyle, religious faith, death by suicide, ethnicity, well-being and expectations of a life in the otherworld.
 Here is Evans' testimony about her NDE.

 Alone drifting in space